microsoft/Federal-Business-Applications/whitepapers/power-platform-azure-synapse/README.md

 ### Setup Notes for Azure for Government

-> Important: you need to have at least Application Administrator priviledges to create a new Service Principal.
+> Important: you need to have at least Application Administrator privileges to create a new Service Principal.
 Global Administrator would work as well.

 Use the PowerShell script below in your Azure for Government subscription to provision the "Export to data lake" service principal account.